canonical/craft-parts/docs/base/dump_plugin.rst

   location.
 * Copy the file or directory if the ``source`` is a local location.
 * Unpack the file if it is an archive specified by the ``source-type`` keyword.
-* Copy all contents and preserve the directory structure to the build directory.
+* Copy all contents and preserve the directory structure to the part's install directory.